ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2024_IRL/en.md

 2. The main competition is a single-elimination knockout competition with a total of 16 players.
 The round of 16 is a best-of-seven game, the quarterfinals and semifinals are a best-of-nine game, and the final is a best-of-eleven game.

-3. There are three maps for each position in the mappool.
+3. There are three maps for each slot in the mappool.
 When selecting a map, you can only select the position.
-The specific map to be used will be determined by random roll points on the spot.
+The specific map to be used will be determined by random roll on the spot.

-4. During the protection phase, both players choose a position and assign it to a specific map.
-The map of this position will not be randomized in subsequent selections.
-The map is directly selected and cannot be banned.
+4. During the protect phase, both players choose a slot and assign it to a specific map.
+The map of this slot will not be randomized in subsequent selections, if this slot got piced the map will directly be selected.
+Also this slot cannot be banned.

-5. During the disable phase, both players ban all the maps of one position.
+5. During the ban phase, both players will ban all the maps of one slot.

 6. When the two sides are tied and the last point is decided, the last map will use Tie-breaker.
 At this time, both sides will ban one map at the same time through the referee.
 If different maps are banned, the remaining one will be the map; if the same map is banned, one map will be randomly selected from the remaining two maps.